codeforamerica/court.atlantaga.gov/_posts/static/0300-01-01-fta-status.md

 ## FTA Hearings

 **The Municipal Court offers special FTA dockets each day at 9a and 1p.** To be added to one of these dockets, come to the courthouse no later than 8a for the 9a docket and no later than noon for the 1p docket, Monday-Friday. **Doors open at 7a daily.
 Early arrival is strongly recommended because of limited capacity.**

+If you are an out of state driver and you need to schedule a time to resolve your FTA please submit your request [here](http://www.atl311.com/?page_id=115&atlId=1-HQEVE&_crauth=0f1b76975e).

 You may be charged an FTA fee for missing your original court date.
 If you have a valid medical excuse or documentation of being incarcerated, bring evidence to your new court date.